joelandman/mbs/README.md

 ![|z| > 2](https://render.githubusercontent.com/render/math?math=%7Cz%7C%20%3E%202)

-you fix that value of z at 2.0 + 0.0i
+you return the number of iterations that got you past 2 in magnitude.

 where